-For 69 seasons, the Civic Orchestra of Minneapolis has maintained a tradition of excellence, with awe-inspiring concerts and moments of tender beauty.
+Established in 1952, the Civic Orchestra of Minneapolis has maintained a tradition of excellence with awe-inspiring concerts and moments of tender beauty.
 As we move forward, we look to continue this through the showcasing of music old and new performed by talented musicians from our own community.
 Join us, as the generations before you have, in performances that have been a highlight in the rich cultural tapestry of the Twin Cities, always free and open to the public.

 Read on to discover who we are!